ABOUT

 The NIHR has awarded almost £42 million to establish 14 HealthTech Research Centres (HRCs), hosted by NHS Trusts across England.
 The NIHR HRCs were launched on 01 April 2024.

-The HRCs work with businesses, academics, healthcare professionals, and patients to support the development and adoption of medical devices, diagnostics, and digital technologies.
+The HRCs work with businesses, industry experts, researchers, healthcare professionals, and patients to support the development and adoption of medical devices, diagnostics, and digital technologies.

 The NIHR HRC in Paediatrics and Child Health is hosted by Sheffield Children’s NHS Foundation Trust and is the only HRC dedicated to children and young people.